 About mustard: The Maille mustard shop has hundreds of mustards (and a tasting bar!)
 See below for more information on mustard tours.

-Place François Rude: an appealing square where you’ll find cafés, lively atmosphere, and a carousel.
+Place François Rude: an appealing square where you’ll find cafés, a lively atmosphere, and a carousel.

 Bike around town: Dijon is a very bike-able city.
 Rent one from velodi.com.
 The first 30 minutes are free. (for more extensive bike tours of the region, check out www.Headwater.com )